hrgrafton92/6160_Project/README.md

 # 6160_Project
 Final Project for DSBA 6160 class.
 The project was done through Google Cloud Platform.
+CSV files were uploaded to GCP and imported to corresponding tables.

 Instructions: